 Greece is full of amazing cities – and from the cultural hotspot of Thessaloniki to the ancient magic of Athens, there are plenty from which to choose.
 Located just outside of Athens, Piraeus is a great port city – and an ideal place to spend a morning or afternoon in between catching a ferry.
 Thanks in part to the work of local entrepreneur Evangelos Marinakis, the area is now becoming a tourist destination in its own right.
 Culture vultures can take in the Archaeological Museum of Piraeus, while those who like to do some celebrity spotting can visit the area where the yachts are moored and enjoy a touch of luxury!
-The marina is a calming place, and the local churches are also worth a look.
+The marina is a calming place, and the local churches are also worth a look at.

 Greece has thousands of islands, which means that you’ll be a bit spoiled for choice when it comes to selecting one to visit.
 However, with tourist hotspots such as Kos feeling a bit busy and the more remote islands seeming a bit too far removed, a middle ground is needed.
 Cars aren’t allowed on Hydra, but there are still plenty of bars, restaurants and shops here – and with a population of almost 2,000, you’ll make friends here without feeling overwhelmed.